 Just watch the habits of people around you.
 Without concern for others, some people will spit right onto the ground or sidewalk.
-If you come by, step into that spit and touch your shoe at some point, you’ve just become a possible candidate for contracting Ebola.
+If you come by, step into that spit and touch your shoe at some point, you’ve just become a possible candidate for contracting Coronavirus or Ebola.

 Look at how many people rub their noses and touch public items.
 Or sneeze and the droplets hit the ground.
-Someone who goes to the gym and sweats onto the machines, if they’re carrying Ebola, their sweat is passing it along.
+Someone who goes to the gym and sweats onto the machines, if they’re carrying Coronavirus or Ebola, their sweat is passing it along.

 You need protective gear and that includes shoe covers.
 Shoe covers prevent you from coming into contact with the virus from people who have poor hygiene habits.